Blogging, vlogging and podcasting: Which is the right marketing technique for your small business?

 Vlogging refers to video blogging, so it’s simply a blog in video form.
 While it’s still relatively new to the digital scene, vlogging is quickly becoming a popular way for businesses to educate and entertain users online.
-And users enjoy it.
-In fact, a study by GlobalWebIndex revealed that 44% of global internet users are watching vlogs every month.
+Just as video content has grown, Vlogging has also grown in popularity.
+One study by GlobalWebIndex revealed that 44% of global internet users are watching vlogs every month.

 But should you use it just because it’s popular?
 Let’s look at the pros and cons of vlogging so you can decide whether it’s worth investing your time and resources into.